doegox/Oscar/README.md

 ```
 89888786858483828102 <191 bytes> cc
 ```
-with `cc` being a kind of checksum byte.
+with `cc` being a checksum byte equal to the xor of "02" and the 191 bytes.

 Data extraction: use `post_c64.sh`